Mushishi: Manga

 At the 2006 Comic-Con, Del Rey Manga announced that it had licensed Mushishi for an English-language translation in North America.
 Del Rey published the first volume on January 30, 2007, and the last volume, a combined edition covering volumes 8 to 10, was released on July 27, 2010.
 Kodansha USA also released the manga in digital format between July 29 and August 12, 2014.
-The manga was also licensed in some countries such as in France by Kana, in Italy by Star Comics, in South Korea by Daewon C.I., and in Spain by Norma Editorial.
+In February 2025, Kodansha USA announced that it would publish the series in an omnibus collector's edition starting on November 4 of the same year.